grafana/grafana/docs/sources/administration/team-management/_index.md

 ## Add a team member

-Add a team member to an existing team whenever you want to provide access to team dashboards and folders to another user or a service account.
+Add a team member to an existing team whenever you want to provide access to team dashboards and folders to another user.

 ### Before you begin